diethardsteiner/bissolTableDataEditor/README.md

 # Bissol Table Data Editor

 > **WARNING**: Do not use in production!
 This project is in its early stages.
-Functionality has only been tested with PostgreSQL and MariaDB.
+Functionality has only been tested with PostgreSQL and MariaDB/MySQL.

 > **NOTE**: **AFTER INSTALLING THE PLUGIN YOU MUST RESTART THE BISERVER** so that the Kettle plugins get registered.